railsuser2014/openobject-doc-book-en/source/book/1/1_2_Guided_Tour/1_2_Guided_Tour_install_functionality.rst

 	accept them.
 	Your Open ERP addons directory must be writable by the system user that's running your Open ERP application for this,
-	as described in the final section of Chapter 1.
+	as described in the final section of :ref:`ch-inst`.

 Click :menuselection:`Administration --> Modules Management --> Uninstalled modules` to give you an overview of all of the modules available for installation.